svc333/overview/glossary/glossary.md

 {: #x7579194}

 A component that identifies entities and entity relationships according to a statistical model that is based on ground truth.
 The model applies past experience, such as training data, to determine or predict the correct outcome of future experiences based on characteristics of the data.
 These past experiences are captured in the form of a model by calculating feature scores for each candidate answer or evidence and combining that with known outcomes.

+### master key
+{: #x2908413}

+An encryption key that is used to protect a crypto unit.
+The master key provides full control of the hardware security module and ownership of the root of trust that encrypts the chain keys, including the root key and standard key.

 ### MBaaS
 {: #x7044865}